-Soul & Survival practitioners guide
+Practitioners Guide to Soul & Survival

-By Grant Bentley and Louise Barton (see end of page for downloadable pdf of this guide)
+By Grant Bentley and Louise Barton

 Soul & Survival was written for patients – for the people who shared their faces and their life stories and wanted to know how so much could be learned from their facial structure.
 Providing an in-depth look at how energy affects all of us by describing a miasm as an energetic survival instinct rather than a disease, Soul & Survival is also for practitioners.